Pharmacy Services Assistant Apprenticeship

 On completion of this programme candidates will also be issued with a Buttercups dispensing assistant certificate which meets the GPhC minimum training requirements for dispensing assistants / pharmacy assistants.

-- Learner must work under the supervision of a pharmacist, pharmacy technician or other accountable healthcare professional
+- Learners must work under the supervision of a pharmacist or pharmacy technician

 - Learners cannot be in full time education and must be aged 16 years old or above

 - Learners must hold a National Insurance number

 - Learners must hold a contract of employment and be working a minimum of 21 contracted hours per week (maximum 45 hours per week)

 - Learners cannot be enrolled onto another government funded programme